SeanFitzgibbon/coding-club/docs/session02.md

 This is intended to be a whole group activity.

-Get 7 children to volunteer, 3 to be assigned to be events (button press, loud clap, mouse click), 1 child to be the micro:bit, and 2 children to be event-handlers (button press, loud clap).
+Get 4 children to volunteer, 1 child to be the micro:bit, and 3 children to be event-handlers (button press, loud noise, shake).

+The event-handlers must decide what task they will do when the are activated (e.g. jump, yell, spin around, do a star jump, mouse click, etc.).
+The event-handlers must then register themselves with the micro:bit.

+Remaining children to line up as events (e.g. loud noise, shake, button press, sensor dectection) in an event queue.
+As each child gets to the front of the queue, they signal their event, and the micro:bit has to instruct an appropriate event-handler who must in turn carry out the task.

 Guide children through examples of:
 1. event-handler being registered with micro:bit